 First, the ground rules

-1. We're all in this together.
+To set the stage for discipline success, here are the bottom-line rules many experts agree on:1.
+We're all in this together.
 Right from the start, teach your kids that your family is a mutual support system, meaning that everyone pitches in.
 Even a baby can learn to "help" you lift her by reaching out her arms, says Madelyn Swift, founder and director of Childright and author of Discipline for Life, Getting It Right With Children.

 2. Respect is mutual.
 One of the most common complaints parents and kids have about each other is "You're not listening."
 Set a good example early on: When your child tries to tell you something, stop what you're doing, focus your attention, and listen.
 Later you can require the same courtesy from her.